360 Virtual Reality: Demystifying differences between 360 & VR

-Story telling is key to success when using either of these technologies.
-In fact, we recon 360 and VR could give the talented JK Rowling a run for her money.
+When you’re considering VR vs 360 video, it’s important to remember that storytelling is the key to success when using either technology.
+In fact, when it’s used properly, we reckon 360 and VR could give J.K.
+Rowling a run for her money.
 It’s not about bombarding your viewer with your product, but instead about curating an experience in order to promote your brand.

 The more interactive and immersive your experience is, the better your story will be told.

-Compared to VR, 360 can often be thought of as a little limited and classically, giving the viewer a passive role.
-Don’t worry too much though, those brainy tech-heads can still offer interactivity through software like Gaze Hotspots; much like we did in our 360 Bowmore project.
-Instead of simply showing our audience the oak aged casks of the Scottish Highlands, we offered them the ability to navigate their way round the distillery, simply by looking.
-As you gazed upon a cask, its history would unfold before your very virtual eyes.
+Compared to VR, 360 can often be thought of as a little limited, giving the viewer a more passive role.
+Don’t worry too much though, pioneering technologists can still offer interactivity through software like Gaze Hotspots, much like we did in our 360 Bowmore project.
+Instead of simply showing our audience the oak-aged casks of the Scottish Highlands, we offered them the ability to navigate their way round the distillery simply by looking and, as you gazed on a cask, its history would unfold before your eyes.

 Future of VR

-Excitingly, VR could also be set to become even more interactive.
+Excitingly, VR is set to become even more interactive.
 The tech is still developing, but you may soon be roaming free, both physically and virtually.
 HTC are set to bring out a new upgrade kit for their Vive headset.
 This upgrade will cut all ties with previous headsets by allowing users to go wireless.
-The consumer’s headset will no longer tether them to one spot and have an awkward trip hazard attached to it.
-This being said, it’s probably best that you don’t run around near busy roads with the HTC Vive headset on.
+The consumer’s headset will no longer be a potential trip hazard or tether them to one spot.
+This being said, it’s probably best that you don’t run around near busy roads while wearing the HTC Vive headset.
 Caution is advised.

-Taking all this into account, 360 does reign champion in one area; it is much more accessible and social media friendly.
+Taking all this into account in the great battle of 360 video vs VR, 360 content does reign supreme in one area: it is much more accessible and social media friendly.
 In this day and age, going viral or at least making an impact online is pivotal to a brand’s success.

 Did your campaign even happen if it wasn’t zipping round the twitter-sphere?